eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 ---
 id: ClientSetup
-title:  Client Setup and Linux security
+title: "Step 2: Client Setup and Linux security"
 sidebar_label: Client Setup
 ---

-# Step 2: Client Setup

 With prerequisites installed, choose a client and configure this project to use it.
 This document also steps you through some essential Linux security settings.